JingChen23/Summary_Program_Software_Design/README.md

 # Summer program: Software design - candidate system

-##### The aim of this project is to let a high school student to get the first expericen of designing a software.
-Python is the best language to do the proof of concept.
+##### The aim of this project is to let a high school student to get the first expericece of designing a software.
+Python is the best language to do the proof of concept, and to do prototyping.
 ##### This is a real world problem.
-As a company, we need to interview the candidates, we want the records of the candidates can be stored into a database.
-And we want some Python APIs to help us get the information of the candidates from different perspective.
+As a company, we need to interview the candidates at all times, we want the records of the candidates can be stored into a database.
+And we want some Python APIs to help us get the information of the candidates.
 #### Example requirements for Python API:
-1. Store a canditate's information, including but not limited to: name, sex, birthdate, education, skill sets, the score we rank for each candidate, into the database.
+1. Store a canditate's information, including but not limited to: id, name, sex, birthdate, education, skill sets, the score we rank for each candidate, into the database.
 2. Provide an API to let us get the full list of all the candidates.
-3. Provide an API to let us get the top n highest scorers.
+3. Provide an API to let us get the top N highest scorers.
 4. Provide an API to let us fetch the information of one candidate by the name.

 ## Learning Goals